TurboVega/ogege/memory_map.md

 Each character is composed of a 4 bit palette index and a 7 bit font array index.
 Characters can be shown in 16 foreground colors, distinct from the 16 background colors, according to the current palette.

 ## Small Font
-Each pixel in the 8x8 pixel character is defined as a 3-bit transparency value.
+Each pixel in the 8x8 pixel character is defined as a 3-bit alpha value.
 This allows characters to be shown with some amount of anti-aliasing.
 Each of the
 256 characters in the font may be redefined by the application at runtime, to define new characters.

 ## Large Font
-Each pixel in the 16x8 pixel character is defined as a 3-bit transparency value.
+Each pixel in the 16x8 pixel character is defined as a 3-bit alpha value.
 This allows characters to be shown with some amount of anti-aliasing.
 Each of the
 128 characters in the font may be redefined by the application at runtime, to define new characters.